 All of these routes into nursing require you to meet their entry requirements.

-Some universities would accept equivalent qualifications such as a Functional Skills.
-However, it is always best to double check with your desired institute.
+Some universities would accept equivalent qualifications such as Functional Skills.
+However, it is always best to double-check with your desired institute.

 There is also the option of equivalent to A Levels.

 Equivalent qualifications to A Level include a BTEC, HND or HNC, a relevant NVQ or an Access to Higher Education Diploma.
 Scottish and Irish applicants will need to hold their nationally recognised equivalent.